molofgarb/ytdl-GUI/planned_changes.md

 - put the G in GUI (make the interface look prettier)
 - make window centering appear truly center

+- ~~make sure that the supported sites and readme is accessible in executable~~
+    - ~~ensure that supportedsites references the yt-dlp file and not my own~~
+    - ~~try to get markdown stuff to open in the browser rather than the default program~~
+- ~~fix cancel button - it should delete partially downloaded files, prompt correctly (see where left off)~~
+- ~~fix compile path issues~~
 - ~~make animated ellipses~~
 - ~~make sure all of the file references in dir-reorg version are correct~~
 - ~~link yt_dlp resources to yt_dlp github repo~~